-Last year – was a year of bullying – represented in the media, politics, and in our workplaces.
-The fact is adults who bully exist in our workplaces across all industries, job responsibilities, and teams.
+Last year was a year of bullying – represented in the media, politics, and in our workplaces.
+The fact is, adults who bully exist in our workplaces across all industries, job roles and responsibilities, and teams.

 What can we learn from these movies?

 I’m sure, if you have ever held a job, or currently have a job, you will find a movie scene that you can relate to.
 Maybe you can also identify a tactic you can adapt to your work situation.